DavidStevensonVtex/Java/Sams-Teach-Yourself-Java/day-6/README.md

 Interfaces and classes are somewhat interchangeable.

 An interface cannot be instantiated. `new` can only create an instance of a non-abstract class.

+#### Implementing and Using Interfaces

+To use an interface, include the `implements` keyword as part of your class definition.

+`public class AnimatedSign extends Sign implements Runnable {
+    // ...
+}

+To implement an interface, you must implement all of the methods that interface defines.

+After your class implements an interface, subclasses of your class inherit those new methods and can override or overload them.

+Ify our class inherits from a superclass that implements a given interface, you don't have to include the `implements` keyword in your own class definition.